microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 linalg::Convert(vector<T, N> Vec);
 ```

-Converts a vector of date interpreted as the `OriginTy` to a vector of data in
+Converts a vector of data interpreted as the `OriginTy` to a vector of data in
 the `DestTy`.
 If the `OriginTy` is a native HLSL type, it must match the type of
 the input vector.